DylanBozarth/andromeda-game-resources/game-mechanics (how things will work)/fleet-combat.md

-/*
 Fleets will be how ships are able to move from system to system.
 The player will have to make a fleet (even if it's just one ship) to move ships.
+We will limit the total number of fleets to prevent spam, as fleet to fleet combat will take a while.
 Fleets will attack each other if they're in the same area of space and at war, no order needs to be given.
 Mechanics:
 Once the fleets meet each other there will be an exchange where both sides fire their ammo at each other.